rockyzhang24/lf.vim/README.md

         Plug 'ptzz/lf.vim'

-If you use neovim, you have to add the dependency to the plugin bclose.vim:
+If you use neovim, you have to add the dependency to the plugin vim-bbye:

-        Plug 'rbgrouleff/bclose.vim'
+        Plug 'moll/vim-bbye'

 How to use it
 -------------